d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 is called a *residual connection* (or *shortcut connection*).
 With residual blocks, inputs can forward propagate faster through the residual connections across layers.
+In fact,
+the residual block
+can be thought of as
+a special case of the multi-branch Inception block: it has two branches one of which is the identity mapping.

 ![A regular block (left) and a residual block (right).](../img/residual-block.svg) :label:`fig_residual_block`